busterbenson/public/Codex.md

 ## Review Every Month
 Things I'd like to check in on at the beginning of every month.

-1. Review/edit my list to Review Every Day
+1. Review items in the list to Review Every Day
-2. Review/edit the Lexicon
+2. Review the Lexicon
 3. Write a new Monthly Report and share

 ## Review Every Year
 Things I've learned and want to remind myself of every year on my birthday (May 28).

-1. Review/edit my list to Review Every Month
+1. Review items in the list to Review Every Month
-2. Review/edit my Beliefs File
+2. Review my Beliefs File
-3. Review/edit my Personal Canon
+3. Review my Personal Canon
-4. Review/edit my Lexicon
+4. Review my Lexicon
 5. Write a new Yearly Review and share
-6. Review/edit this list to Review Every Year
+6. Review items in the list to Review Every Year

 ## Lexicon
 This is an list of ideas that have gotten hopelessly stuck in my brain.